rickdevera/oh_cnapp/lessons/module-3-cspm-requirements.md

 1. A complete inventory of their cloud assets across AWS, Azure, and GCP.
     1. From the Dashboard, `Click` on **IAM Resources** in one of the widges.
 The display should look similiar to this
     <img src=../images/multi-account-inventory.png>
-    - [ ] Met requirements
-    - [ ]  Did not meet requirements
+    Note:  This aslso

-2. Detailed visibility into the metadata and relationships of those resources.
+2. [1]: Detailed visibility into the metadata and relationships of those resources.
     1. From the Dashboard, `Click` on **Compute Resources->EC2 Instance**
     1.  `Move` the mouse pointer over to an instance name under the **Name** column.
         Note the quick popup of the metadata.
         1.  `Click` on the **name* of the EC2 Instance.
         1. Under the **Overview** tab, the relationships and metadata will be displayed under the **General** heading.
-3.
+        1.  `Scroll` down and review **Created by**, **Availability Zone**, and **Role**.
+        This will meet requirements that are needed for

+3. The ability to search and filter across clouds for quick access to specific data points.
+    1. From the Dashboard, 'Click' on the **Search Bar** on the top of the dashboard
+        1.  `Enter`  the string **EC2**
+        1. This will search and display across all accounts.
+        *Note*: This displayes all accounts configured during the onboard process.
+4. A contextual dashboard that categorizes resources by type for better analysis.
+    1.  `Select`  **Dashboard** left menu item
+    1.  `Scroll` through the dashboard and validate all catagories found.
+5. Identification of resource ownership to enforce accountability.
+    1. From the Dashboard,